IN THIS ARTICLE

 - Became worse - review rating decreased after the developer reply;

-- Without changes - reviews without rating updates.
+- Without changes - reviews without rating updates (only review text was updated).

 Apply the filter by users to view the impact of each team member in replying to reviews.